 - What is my diagnosis?

-- What treatments are likely to help in my case?
+- What treatments are likely to help me?

 - What are the possible side effects of the treatments you're proposing?